bimoware/better-instagram/README.md

 Also, I have no life so might as well remake instagram

 Right now, only the chat page is available & you can not interact with it (send messages, reply etc..)
 When i'll figure out sql databases.
 Maybe
-# Contributing
-Feel free to fork this repo & make changes you like.
-But if it's simply changing a padding to be a pixel wider.
-I won't accept it 😹
 # Installing
 👉 In your file explorer, go to a folder
 > [!IMPORTANT]